yrch1/yrch1.github.io/README.md

 - Vendor relations
 - Head of Research and Development

+### Solution Architect at Diners Club Spain
+*September 2016 - July 2017*

+As Solution Architect my task is to structure, plan and ensure the proper working of our company's different IT projects.
+For this, I seek the highest degree of connectivity between systems and the people involved.

+#### Responsibilities:
+- Architectural definition of new projects
+- Remodelling and upgrading existing projects
+- Bringing together the different participants of the project, seeking optimal, flexible, high-quality developments.
+- Head of Research and Development

+The main project I am participating in right now is the redesign process of our main AS400 system to new platforms, which include:

+- Restful WebService
+- DotNet
+- Dynamics CRM
+- Java 8

 ## Education

 - **B.Sc. + M.Sc.
 Computer Engineering,** Universidad de Las Palmas de Gran Canaria, 2001 – 2009